grumat/glossy-msp430/Hardware/BlackPill-BMP/README.md

 > At the time of this writing, firmware still produces a fixed **3.3 V**
 > output on the **TVCC** line, which is used as reference for the target,
-> even if hardware has support.
+> even if hardware has support for variable voltage.

 ![BlackPill-LVC-fs8.png](images/BlackPill-LVC-fs8.png)

+The circuit is based on a **74xx2T45** and two **74xx125**.
+These circuits are capable of transferring signals at least at a 100 MHz rate, which is far more than the requirements for our application.